Time and time again I hear the same piece of advice being thrown in.

 10:00pm - Sleep

 However, these timetables often suffer from several problems.
-I have highlighted four problems and four tips to combat these problems, in the lead up to everyone's favourite ATAR examinations!
+I have highlighted four problems and four tips to combat these problems, in the lead-up to the busy exam season ahead.

 1. Overestimation of Actual Study - Not Realistic